210823-Enterprise/NotBad-P1/README.md

   </dependency>

 ```
-You will also need to run the build script, build.sh, to add JAR to your local maven repository.
+You will also need to run the build script, build.sh, to add the JAR to your local maven repository.

-Finally, inside your project structure you need a application.proprties file.
+Finally, inside your project structure you need an application.proprties file.
  (typically located src/main/resources/)
  ```
   url=path/to/database